 Notably, the Danube flows through two capital cities rich in UNESCO designations: Budapest and Vienna.
 It was not easy to narrow down the list for this article, and I know many worthy sites and experiences have been left out.
-Nevertheless, I hope you’re inspired to do your own exploration and research of fantastic sites along the Danube River.
+Nevertheless, I hope you’re inspired to do your own exploration of fantastic sites along the Danube River.

-In Case You Were Wondering: What Is A UNESCO Heritage Site?
+What Is A UNESCO Heritage Site?

 The United Nations Education Scientific and Cultural Organization (UNESCO) is a designation protecting the cultural heritage of places and monuments around the world.
 There are even intangible UNESCO designations such as Vienna’s coffee house culture.